maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + Java
 + Perl
 + **Feedback : JTAC supports both Java and Perl, and provides access to both on Juniper's website.**

+### Junos automation
++ mgd
++ jsd
++ **Feedback : The processes most important to Junos automation are the management process (mgd) and JET service processes (jsd).
+The mgd process handles the automation requests involving the Junos XML API, YANG, the REST API, and some SNMP functions.
+The JET service process (jsd) handles automation requests that use the Juniper Extension Toolkit (JET) API.**